writechoiceorg/rocketlawyer/pages/concepts-page.md

 - **Event:** Any activity that occurs during the lifecycle of the legal process, such as sending an invitation to sign, a party viewing the document, or an owner modifying the document.

-### RocketSign API Endpoints

-Here, you can find a list of definitions for terms related to the  **RocketSign API Endpoints**:

 - **RocketSign & Binders API**: This is an API for managing document signing processes and binder-related tasks, including preparing and signing documents.

-- **Client Credentials**: Essential authentication details obtained through the onboarding process, including an API Key and Secret used for accessing Rocket Lawyer's APIs.
+- **Client Credentials**: Essential authentication details obtained through onboarding, including an API Key and Secret used for accessing Rocket Lawyer's APIs.

 ## Authentication